Pawn structure: Queen's Gambit – Isolani formation

 Themes for White: d4–d5 break, sacrifice of the isolani, outpost on e5, kingside attack.

 Themes for Black: Blockading the isolani, trading pieces for a favorable endgame.

 The isolani leads to lively play revolving around the d5-square.
 If Black can clamp down on the pawn, their positional strengths and threat of exchanges give them the advantage.
 If not, the threat of the d4–d5 break is ever-present, and the isolani can sometimes be sacrificed to unleash the potential of White's pieces, enabling White to whip up a whirlwind attack.
 Garry Kasparov is famous for the speculative d4–d5 sacrifice.

 Hanging pawns

-Openings: Primary: Queen's Gambit Declined.
+Openings: Primary: Queen's Gambit Declined, Nimzo-Indian.
 Other: Queen's Indian Defense, Symmetrical English, Sicilian (Alapin).